Waldemar Nowicki

-Waldemar Nowicki (born January 23, 1961) is a Polish footballer.
+Waldemar Nowicki (born 23 January 1961) is a Polish former professional footballer who played as a goalkeeper.

 Career

 Waldemar Nowicki has played a great deal of his career with B71 Sandoy, but has also played football for several Polish teams.
 He was very well known on the Faroe Islands for being a part of B71's successful stint in the early 1990s.
 He played his last game for B71 Sandoy in 2013.
-He has assisted several of B71's head-coaches, and has himself taken on the head-coach job, even though it was only for the second part of the 2003 season.
+He has assisted several of B71's head coaches, and has himself taken on the head coach job, even though it was only for the second part of the 2003 season.